 Wondering if HDPE plastic can bend without breaking?
 Understanding its limits can help you choose the right material for your packaging needs, especially when flexibility is key.

-HDPE plastic is bendable but can crack or break if bent too far9.
+HDPE plastic is bendable but can crack or break if bent too far.
 It strikes a great balance between flexibility and durability, making it perfect for packaging that needs to handle minor stress while maintaining its form.

 HDPE’s bendability is one of its key advantages for packaging that needs to be easily manipulated.
 However, it’s important to note that excessive bending can cause it to crack, so it’s crucial to balance flexibility with the intended use.